 appropriately titled "An Apple A Day"

-Peter, Colin and Karel soon ditched the married members of U NO Who (by now renamed Bachdenkel)
+Peter, Colin and Karel were soon ditched by the married members of U NO Who (now renamed Bachdenkel)

 and started to look for a drummer and a bass for Peter to play.
 Brian Smith who had been to Hamburg